Ali Shallal al-Qaisi: Detaining and torture

-Al-Qaisi said: "I'm spending sleepless nights thinking about the agony I went through...
-I even have recurring nightmares that I'm in my cell at Abu Ghraib, cell 49 as they called it, being tortured at the hands of the people of a great nation that carries the torch of freedom and human rights."
+The torture had a destructive effect on al-Qaisi both physically and psychologically.
+Al-Qaisi said: "I'm spending sleepless nights thinking about the agony I went through … I even have recurring nightmares that I'm in my cell at Abu Ghraib, cell 49 as they called it, being tortured at the hands of the people of a great nation that carries the torch of freedom and human rights."

 According to Al-Qaisi, the US military seized his football pitch for the purpose of dumping corpses and waste.
 He was arrested after attempting to contact foreign reporters about the incident.

-Al-Qaisi has had to undergo six surgeries from the torture he was subject to.
+Al-Qaisi has had to undergo six surgeries because of the torture he was subjected to.
 His left hand is mutilated due to electrocution.